wgcisotto/py_rsa_crypto_maths/README.md

 ### Solution 1

-For this solution I use a primality test using trial and error which is a deterministic approach this approach is very slow compared with other approach, when trying to find large numbers
+In this solution, I employ a primality test that relies on trial and error.
+This method follows a deterministic approach, but it's notably slower when dealing with large numbers compared to other more efficient methods.

 See: [Prime Number Utils](prime_utils/PrimeNumberUtils.py#L11)